 Real-time enrollment through MyBaker will occur according to the following seniority system based on grade level:

-Please note: Currently enrolled students who do not enroll online during the two-week registration window will be charged a $20 late-enrollment fee.
+Please note: Currently enrolled students who do not enroll online for fall during the two-week registration window will be charged a $20 late-enrollment fee.

 Further Questions?
 Contact the Office of the Registrar at 785.794.4530.